Helperbird/website/src/pages/features/analyze.md

 ---

+## Summary

+Streamline your writing process with Helperbird's powerful browser extension.

-Two clicks, find the number of letters, characters, and more on any website.
-Making writing quicker and easier with our amazing browser extension.
+Find the number of letters, characters, and more on any website with just two clicks, saving you time and effort.

-## Tell me more about this feature

-In two clicks, find the amount of letters, characters and more on any website.
+## Benefits
+There are several benefits of knowing the number of characters and letters in your writing with the Helperbird feature:

+### Optimize your writing

+It can help you to optimize your writing for specific platforms or requirements, such as social media posts, email subject lines, or SMS messages that have character limits.

+### Keeping track of your progress
+It can help you to keep track of your progress as you write, and make sure that you're meeting your desired word count or character count.

+It can help you to identify and eliminate unnecessary words or phrases, making your writing more concise and clear.

+Overall, Helperbird's feature can be a useful tool for writers, editors, and content creators, as it can help them to improve the quality and effectiveness of their writing.

 ## Features

-Find the amount of characters in the selected text.
+- Find the amount of characters in the selected text.

-Find the amount of words in the selected text.
+- Find the amount of words in the selected text.
+- More coming.

+## Is this a Free Helperbird feature?
+This is a premium feature.
+You can try it for free for 7 days.
+After that, you can choose to continue using it for $4.99/month or $49.99/year.